JsonRwson/Sparta-Academy/Provisioning-an-app.md

-# Server Environment Automation Documentation
+# Server Environment Automation

 **This document details the processes automated by two Bash scripts.**

 1. Deploying a Node.js application with an Nginx reverse proxy
 2. Setting up a MongoDB database server.

 **Ensure that:**

-* The database script is ran first, this is so you can supply the ip address of the database to the app * deployment script
+* The database script is ran first, this is so you can supply the ip address of the database to the app deployment script
 * Each script is run on a different virtual instance
 * The database instance is configured to accept requests on port `27017`
 * The app instance is configured to accept HTTP requests on port `80`